Water Meters

 Most water meters are installed where water supplies for individual properties leave the council water main – under the blue panels on roadsides and footpaths.

-Records suggest there are about 1,600 properties receiving water from a shared supply.
+There are currently around 400 properties sharing water meters.
 In these cases, the Council will talk directly to property owners to discuss metering options.

 Water meters were first raised as part of the 2015 Long-Term Plan process.
 In the Long Term Plan consultation in 2018, 56 per cent of respondents supported installing water meters on all residential properties that are connected to the urban water supply.
 Based on results in other districts, installing water meters could reduce water loss from leaks by up to 30 per cent, and reduce demand by 20 per cent.